 '''

-{\tt Set-TLNPrePopulationPathFilter-UNCPath~"\fileServer\mbox{\tt MFEveryoneShare\Documents"-MetadataOnly \$true}\\
+Set-TLNPrePopulationPathFilter -UNCPath

+"\\FileServer\MFEveryoneShare\Documents" -Recurse -MetadataOnly

 '''

-If the job is only for metadata files then use MetadataOnly parameter.
-You cannot set ExtensionFlag, Extensions and LastModifiedTime parameters with MetadataOnly. an exception will be dislayed.
+If the job is only for metadata files, then use "Metadata Only" parameter.
+You cannot set Exclude Ext, Include Ext and LastModifiedTime parameters with MetadataOnly.
+It will respond with an exception message if attempted.

 3. Set job to filter by file types to include files of defined extensions.
+Add Parameter -IncludeExt [.ext1, .ext2, .ext3]

 '''

+Set-TLNPrePopulationPathFilter -UNCPath

-Set-TLNPrePopulationPathFilter -UNCPath "\\FileServer\MFEveryoneShare\Documents" -Recurse $true -ExtensionFlag "1" -Extensions ".txt, .docx, .pptx"
+"\\FileServer\MFEveryoneShare\Documents" -Recurse -IncludeExt .txt, .docx,

+.pptx

 '''